openwisp/openwisp-radius/docs/user/rest-api.rst

 This method is recommended if you are using only one organization and you have no need nor intention of adding more organizations in the future.

-.. _querystring:
+.. _radius_querystring:

 Querystring
 +++++++++++

-This method is identical to the previous one, but the credentials are sent in querystring parameters, eg:
+This method is identical to the previous one, but the credentials are sent in querystring parameters, e.g.:

 .. code-block:: text